liangqing/syncrypto/README.rst

 to the trash, the trash in encrypted folder located at _syncrypto/trash, at .syncrypto/trash in plaintext folder.
 Files in encrypted folder's trash are also encrypted.
-You can delete any files in trash in any time if you make sure the files in it are useless or you can recover it from trash.
+You can delete any files in trash in any time if you make sure the files in it are useless.

 Installation